SPECIAL EDUCATIONAL NEEDS AND DISABILITIES

 St Andrew’s caters for all mainstream school children whatever their level of ability.
 Systems are in place to identify and assess the needs of all pupils including those with learning disabilities, whose needs are met by working as individuals or in a small group in addition to their classroom activities.

 A small group of the gifted and talented children will also be offered the opportunity for accelerated and challenging additional work, including homework, in order to reach their full potential.

 We received the Every Child Matters Award in recognition of the way we meet the needs of every child.

-You can view our SEND Information Report below.
+You can view our SEND Information Report and our Inclusion and Additional Learning Policy below.

 The aim of St Andrew’s Language Provision is to ensure that children, for whom language is a barrier to their learning, experience the fullest education available for their needs, speeds and learning wellbeing.
 These children will have a Statement detailing their learning needs.
 St Andrew’s works with pupils from the Biggleswade area and also with pupils who are transported to the school from outside the regular catchment area.

 St Andrew’s offers a flexible provision meeting a range of language needs, such as receptive language disorders, expressive language disorders, verbal dyspraxia, disordered phonology, word finding difficulties and many more.